 The collaboration among Geoparks is an important component of The Global Network of National Geoparks.
 UNESCO encourages all forms of cooperation, especially in the fields of education, management, tourism, sustainable development and regional planning among members of the Network.

-In 2018 the Global Network includes 147 Geoparks in 41state members.
-You can check the information of the Global Georparks Network in the following link.
+In 2019 the Global Network includes 147 Geoparks in 41state members.
+The list of UNESCO Global Geoparks changes every year.